truenas/documentation/content/en/truecommand/InstallUpdate/TConWindows.md

 <img src="/images/DockerDesktop5.png">
 <br><br>

-Refer to the [Microsoft Documentatation](https://docs.microsoft.com/en-us/windows/wsl/install-win10#step-4---download-the-linux-kernel-update-package) if you need more information The
+Refer to the [Microsoft Documentatation](https://docs.microsoft.com/en-us/windows/wsl/install-win10#step-4---download-the-linux-kernel-update-package) if you need more information.

 Once the Kernel Update has been installed, set the default version of WSL to version 2 with the powershell command: `wsl --set-default-version 2`.